You don’t speak a word of Spanish but that doesn’t mean you can’t bear your testimony in your local branch.

 Find Someone To Translate

 You can always try to learn a few phrases in the local language or find someone to translate your testimony.
-Some of these wards abroad may already have missionaries who translate for you each week (here’s how you can thank them!) so you may be able to ask if they can translate your English testimony into Ukrainian so the whole ward can understand your message.
+Some of these wards abroad may already have missionaries who translate for you each week (here’s how you can thank them!) so you may be able to ask if they can translate your English testimony into the local language so the whole ward can understand your message.

 Say It Anyways!

-See?
-You’ll be able to share your testimony in lots of ways during your semester living abroad.
-So whether you’ll be a part of our Humanitarian programs or our Exchange programs, each country provides rad (and affordable) LDS volunteer opportunities for college aged volunteers.
-Sweet, right?
-Finding out how to pay less for your awesome international adventure by downloading our ebook!
+Whether you’ll be a part of our Humanitarian programs or our Exchange programs, each country provides rad (and affordable) LDS volunteer opportunities for college aged volunteers.